cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 [The National Healthcare Safety Network (NHSN)](https://www.cdc.gov/nhsn/index.html) is the nation’s most widely used healthcare-associated infection tracking system.
 This dataset represents preliminary weekly hospital respiratory data and metrics aggregated to national and state/territory levels reported to CDC’s National Health Safety Network (NHSN) beginning August 2020.

 Each signal below is derived from one of two following datasets:

 - Main: [Weekly Hospital Respiratory Data (HRD) Metrics by Jurisdiction, National Healthcare Safety Network (NHSN)](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/ua7e-t2fy/about_data)
 - Preliminary: [Weekly Hospital Respiratory Data (HRD) Metrics by Jurisdiction, National Healthcare Safety Network (NHSN) (Preliminary)](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/mpgq-jmmr/about_data).
 Signals derived from the preliminary dataset have suffix `_prelim` in their signal names.

 Both datasets started reporting data in late 2022.
 As of May 2024, NHSN received data from 78% of US EDs.

+State and nation-level values are pulled directly from the source; HHS-level values are aggregated up from the state level.

 | Signal                          | Description                                                                                                                                                                         |
 |---------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|